Congressman Steve Scalise Among 5 Shot at Baseball Field

 more than likely.

+And then he tried to shoot himself to finish it off, but missed.

-Re:Hate filled libtard (Score:4, Insightful)
+Re:Hate filled libtard (Score:5, Insightful)

 Early reports say he first walked up to there, unarmed asking "Hey, are these republicans or democrats?"...